usercode/ImageWizard/README.md

 ## Create custom filter

-- implements IFilter (or use base class 'FilterBase')
+- implement IFilter (or use base class 'FilterBase')
 - add a public method which is marked with the filter attribute
   - at url level are the following types possible for method overloading:
     - integer ("0")